Laminate Flooring Cost

 Micro-bevelled Edge Laminate

-Micro-bevelled Edge Laminate, much like bevelled edge laminate, have a v-groove between boards when fitted.
-However, in micro-bevelled the groove is much smaller.
+Micro-bevelled Edge Laminate, much like bevelled edge laminate, has a V-groove between boards when fitted.
+However, in micro-bevelled, the groove is much smaller.
 This size reduction was originally created because a lot of people found bevelled edges to be dust and dirt traps.

 Also, just the bevelled edges will help to show off the edges of the boards.

-However, with micro-bevelled laminate, this difference will be a lot smaller.
+However, with micro-bevelled laminate, this difference will be much smaller.

 Price Differences